Skip to main content

 Research Interests

 How do eukaryotic and organellar genome sequences evolve?
 Our lab is interested in parasite genomics and the biology of genome evolution.
 The nuclear and organellar genome sequences of parasitic eukaryotes are often highly-reduced, devoid of recognizable mobile elements and riddled with intracellular and lateral gene transfers.
 Our approach is to apply molecular, computational and phylogenetic tools to the analysis of complete parasite genome sequences.
 Projects include the development of tools for data integration, data mining, comparative genomics and the systems biology of host-pathogen interactions.
-Kissinger is a member of the NIH/NIAID Bioinformatic Resource Center, VEuPathDB.org leadership team.
+Kissinger was a member and former joint-PI of the NIH/NIAID Bioinformatic Resource Center, VEuPathDB.org leadership team.
 Research focuses on the apicomplexan protist pathogens, Toxoplasma gondii and several species of Cryptosporidium and Plasmodium.
 Researchers in our group work at the bench, the computer, or both.

 Kissinger Lab Website